DRGU0416/ERC20/README.md

 You should get something like this:

 ```
-ERC20 contract
+A standard ERC20 contract
+    Migration
 The owner address is: 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266
+Total supply is: 1000000
+      ✔ Should track the name, symbol and decimal of the ERC20 token (48ms)
+The owner address is: 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266
-Total supply is: 12345678
+Total supply is: 1000000
-    ✔ Deployment should assign the total supply of tokens to the owner (707ms)
+      ✔ Should check the total supply and owner's balance (48ms)
+    Transaction
+The owner address is: 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266
+Total supply is: 1000000
+      ✔ Should transfer tokens between accounts (70ms)

-  1 passing (710ms)
+  3 passing (1s)
 ```

 License